the-events-calendar/events-elasticsearch/readme.txt

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-If you're a Community Tickets user, you're entitled access to our actively-monitored <a href="http://m.tri.be/3x">forums</a> at the theeventscalendar.com website.
+If you're a Elasticsearch Integration user, you're entitled access to our actively-monitored <a href="http://m.tri.be/3x">forums</a> at the theeventscalendar.com website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 You will receive a reply within 24-48 hours (during the week).

 == Contributors ==